 Line of business.
-An informal term used to characterize the major organizations of the FAA, headed by the Chief Operating Officer (ATO) or the Associate or Assistant Administrator (non-ATO), having major roles and responsibilities in the lifecycle Acquisition Management System.
-They are: Air Traffic Organization, Aviation Safety, Airports, Commercial Space Transportation, Civil Aviation Security, and Regions and Centers.
+An informal term used to characterize the major organizations of the FAA, headed by the Chief Operating Officer (ATO) or the Assistant or Associate Administrator (non-ATO), having major roles and responsibilities in the lifecycle Acquisition Management System (FAA staff offices led by an Assistant Administrator are considered as a line of business for purposes of AMS).
+They are: Air Traffic Organization; Aviation Safety; Airports; Commercial Space Transportation; Security and Hazardous Materials Safety; Finance and Management; NextGen and Operations Planning; Policy, International, Affairs and Environment, Human Resources; Civil Rights; Government and Industry Affairs; and Communications.
 See Appendix A for line of business roles and responsibilities.